 • You want to produce a quick list of issues for citizens to review.

-• You have determined you want to prepare a strategic plan, and you want a steering committee, city council, planning commission, or organizational board of directors to test the waters.
-You could be interested in giving a consultant your early work to help him or her prepare for the task, or you could be benchmarking what people thought before a more researched and detailed SWOT analysis was prepared.
+• You have determined you want to prepare a strategic plan, and you want a steering committee, city council, planning commission, or organizational board of directors to start the process.
+You could be interested in giving a consultant your early work to help them prepare for the task, or you could be benchmarking what people thought before a more researched and detailed SWOT analysis was prepared.

 To be fair, this single-session technique isn't truly an analysis, but rather a brainstorming session.
 So treat it as such, at least for the first hour or more.
 Don't discuss each item that someone wants to add to the list; simply add it without evaluation.
 There will be an opportunity for truth-telling later.

 If the target of the SWOT analysis is your neighborhood association, a hired or volunteer facilitator other than the elected head should be found.
 This need not be a highly skilled facilitator, but should be someone experienced in running meetings, slightly knowledgeable about your issues or willing to become so in preparation for the session, and strong enough to keep the meeting from bogging down in discussion.
 Of course, don't choose someone who will be ego-involved in the results.

 For this session, you'll definitely want the big chart on an easel or wall, with either the facilitator or a separate recorder given the task of writing short versions of the points raised by the audience.
 Be sure to have a number of sheets of the large paper, because when people get started, they are sure to have a number of entries.

 Go in order of the SWOT acronym.
 This allows you to begin with strengths.
 The facilitator should insist on listing as many entries as people can think of for each category, the strengths, weaknesses, opportunities, and threats.
 So be prepared for pauses as the facilitator tests whether there are any new thoughts.